 Zoom Transition

-A type of camera or scene effect that simulates zooming in or out during a live stream—used for dramatic or cinematic effect.
+A type of camera or scene effect that simulates zooming in or out during a live stream is used for dramatic or cinematic impact.

 Zapping (Viewer Behavior)

-A term borrowed from TV, referring to rapidly switching between streams or skipping through content.
-Important for understanding viewer drop-off behavior.
+A term borrowed from TV refers to rapidly switching between streams or skipping through content.
+It is essential for understanding viewer drop-off behavior.

 Zettabyte (ZB)